Looking For quality elementary resources? Click here ➔

 How to Celebrate Valentine’s Day in the Classroom With Tweens

-If you’re a teacher in Grades 5 or higher, you know that Valentine’s Day looks a little different than in a primary classroom.
+If you’re a teacher in Grades 5 or higher, you know Valentine’s Day looks slightly different than in a primary classroom.
 That doesn’t mean that there aren’t tons of fun activities you can do with your older students!

 At this age, the hormones are kicking into high gear.
 The kids love each other one moment and rip each other apart in the next.
 I’m sure you know exactly what I’m talking about! 🤦♀️